Waveguide filter: Advantages and disadvantages

 Waveguides are a low-loss medium.
 Losses in waveguides mostly come from ohmic dissipation caused by currents induced in the waveguide walls.
-Rectangular waveguide has lower loss than circular waveguide and is usually the preferred format, but the TE_{01} circular mode is very low loss and has applications in long-distance communications.
+Circular waveguide has lower loss than rectangular waveguide, but rectangular waveguide remains preferred in most applications due its wider bandwidth and guaranteed polarity.
+For long distance communication and other applications where loss is a major concern, the circular TE_{01} mode is used, which requires specialized waveguide to ensure the mode does not degenerate to lower-order modes (counterintuitively, TE_{01} is not the lowest frequency circular mode).
 Losses can be reduced by polishing the internal surfaces of the waveguide walls.
 In some applications which require rigorous filtering, the walls are plated with a thin layer of gold or silver to improve surface conductivity.
 An example of such requirements is satellite applications which require low loss, high selectivity, and linear group delay from their filters.

 One of the main advantages of waveguide filters over TEM mode technologies is the quality of their resonators.
 Resonator quality is characterised by a parameter called Q factor, or just Q. The Q of waveguide resonators is in the thousands, orders of magnitude higher than TEM mode resonators.
 The resistance of conductors, especially in wound inductors, limits the Q of TEM resonators.
 This improved Q leads to better performing filters in waveguides, with greater stop band rejection.
 The limitation to Q in waveguides comes mostly from the ohmic losses in the walls described earlier, but silver plating the internal walls can more than double Q.